osmcode/libosmium/README.md

 and type 'make' to run them all.

+## Switching from the old Osmium

+See `README-changes-from-old-osmium`.

 ## License

 The Osmium Library is available under the Boost Software License.
 See